chinglee-iot/FreeRTOS-Kernel/MISRA.md

 - MISRA C:2012 Rule 8.6: An identifier with external linkage shall have exactly one external definition.
         This is false alarm, function is declared in header file correctly.

+#### Rule 8.9

+_Ref 8.9.1_

+- MISRA C:2012 Rule 8.9: An object should be defined at block scope if its identifier only appears in a single function.
+        Maintain static variables at global view.

 #### Rule 11.3

 _Ref 11.3.1_